 Sick Leave - Answers to Frequently Asked Questions

-- Sick leave may be used for maternity or paternity leave.
+- Sick leave may be used for parental leave.

 - Sick leave may be used for medical and dental appointments, for periods of illness, and for the care of a sick child or family member.